-SOS is a not-for-profit corporation as described in Section 501(c)(3) of the Internal Revenue Code (the "Code") and is exempt from federal income taxes on related income pursuant to Section 501(c)(3) and Section 23701(d) of the Code.
-SOS is also exempt from state income taxes on related income.
+The Organization is a not-for-profit corporation as described in Section 501(c)(3) of the Internal Revenue Code (the "Code") and is exempt from federal income taxes on related income pursuant to Section 501(c)(3) and Section 23701(d) of the Code.
+The Organization is also exempt from state income taxes on related income.

-Accounting principles generally accepted in the United States of America prescribe requirements for the recognition of income taxes in financial statements, and the amounts recognized are affected by income tax positions taken by SOS in its tax returns.
-SOS' status as an exempt organization is defined as an income tax position under these requirements.
-While management believes it has complied with the Internal Revenue Code, the sustainability of some income tax positions taken by SOS in its tax returns may be uncertain.
+Accounting principles generally accepted in the United States of America prescribe requirements for the recognition of income taxes in consolidated financial statements, and the amounts recognized are affected by income tax positions taken by the Organization in its tax returns.
+The Organization's status as an exempt organization is defined as an income tax position under these requirements.
+While management believes it has complied with the Internal Revenue Code, the sustainability of some income tax positions taken by the Organization in its tax returns may be uncertain.
 There are minimum thresholds of likelihood that uncertain tax positions are required to meet before being recognized in the financial statements.
-Management does not believe that SOS has any material uncertain tax positions as of June 30, 2023 or 2022.
+Management does not believe that the Organization has any material uncertain tax positions as of June 30, 2024 or 2023.